nicoolivaresg/stare.js-server/README.md

 ## Todo
 - Documentation
 - More examples
-- Travis-CI integration
+- Travis-CI integration (For Organization)
-- Test script
+- Add more test coverage.
-- metrics/perspicuity Support for languages other than ['en-us', 'es', 'fr']
+- metrics/perspicuity support for languages other than ['en-us', 'es', 'fr']
 - personal SERP support (like metrics)